egym/lib-mwa-utils/README.md

     * `url` is the url to open in the external web view.
 1. `publishTrackEvent(eventName: string, feature?: string, parameters?: { [key: string]: string })` publishes the `trackEvent` command to the BMA.
     * `eventName` is the name of the event to track.
-    * `feature` is an optional string that represents the feature where the event is tracked.
-Use this if you want to use Segment to track the event.
+    * `feature` is an optional string parameter represents the feature where the event is tracked.
+If not specified, Firebase Analytics tracking will be used by default.
+If specified, the event will be tracked using a custom Backend or Segment analytics, depending on whether Segment settings are enabled for the brand.
     * `parameters` is an optional object with key-value pairs to pass to the event.

 ### MWA Subscriptions